 These types of legislation will be discussed from a comparative perspective including special consideration of the legislation of the United States.
 Tax treaties are treaties of public international law concluded by states.
-The aim of the treaties is to mitigate the effects of internationalisation.
-Mostly the treaties are modelled according to the OECD (Organisation for Economic Co-operation and Development) Model Tax Convention and the United Nations Model Tax Convention.
+The main aim of tax treaties is to mitigate the effects of international double taxation.
+In addition, tax treaties increasingly include an objective to prevent tax avoidance.
+Mostly tax treaties are modelled according to the OECD (Organisation for Economic Co-operation and Development) Model Tax Convention and the United Nations Model Tax Convention.
 The application and interpretation of tax treaties concluded according to these models are dealt with thoroughly.
-Transfer pricing is also covered extensively.
+Transfer pricing, which refers to the allocation of income between associated enterprises in relation to their intercompany transactions, is also covered extensively.

 The law of the European Union has an increasing impact on the tax legislation of the Member States and it affects both investors within the EU and investors from other states.
 The programme includes the study of the effects of the primary law of the European Union on direct taxation (mainly the fundamental freedoms and the State aid provisions), as well as the secondary law that has been agreed upon by the Member States (the anti-avoidance directive, the merger directive, the parent-subsidiary directive, the interest-royalties directive, the savings directive and the directive on the exchange of information).
 The programme includes also an introduction to value added taxation (VAT).

 The Master Programme in International Tax Law and EU Tax Law provides students with in-depth knowledge of both of these areas of law.
 A particular emphasis lies on training of legal reasoning and the use of different sources of law in these areas.
 This knowledge is in demand by employers in the private sector as well as the public sector, including tax lawyers, tax officials, government officials and judges.
 In addition, as the programme has an international focus, it opens for career opportunities in various countries.